 In blue, we have a community of 12 options, of which Clefable, Hippowdon and Toxapex are the most central.
 Experienced players can identify why this is a strong team: Clefable is a powerful Pokémon, but is weak to steel and poison.
 Hippowdon is an excellent counter to most steel and poison types, including the popular counter to Clefable, Skarmory.
-Toxapex is a poison type suited for countering *other* Clefable based teams.
+Toxapex is a poison type suited for countering *other* Clefable-based teams.

 In brown, Excadrill appears to be the Pokémon many teams are built around.
 However, Excardill may also be found in Clefable-based teams, often as a substitute for Hippowdon (hence the relatively lower teammate weight of Hippowdon<->Excadrill).